 Rising grassroots women leaders who are using tech for good applied to become Featured Changemakers to receive visibility and support.
 Featured Changemakers will be announced in August 2020.

-World Pulse will produce a package of women’s technology recommendations and solutions and deliver it to global decision-makers, technology leaders, and the United Nations in early 2021.
+In April 2021, World Pulse released the SheTransformsTech Final report, a package of women’s technology recommendations, solutions, and narratives.
+We are delivering the report to global decision-makers, technology leaders, and the United Nations throughout 2021.
 And, while campaign submissions officially closed in June, World Pulse is always open!
 Members can continue to share stories, connect, and organize around technology initiatives via the Technology Hub.

 Read on for answers to frequently ask questions.
 If you don't find what you're looking for, contact us.